gilbertw1/drop/doc/drop.1.md

 : Secret used to authenticate with Amazon AWS [default: empty]

+--delay *SECONDS*
+: Number of seconds to dealy screenshot or screencast start.
+  [default: 0]

 -e, --extension *EXTENSION*
 : Override extension of resulting file
   [default: empty]